Skip to main content

 Having set hours, an obligation to fulfil those hours and complete tasks, and individual responsibility for work are all aspects that will be taken into consideration when determining if you are employed or are a ‘worker’.

-Interns and expenses
+Interns, tax and expenses

-Home to work travel expenses are usually not tax deductible.
+Note that home to work travel expenses are usually not tax deductible.

 More information